firebase/quickstart-unity/crashlytics/testapp/readme.md

           Unity editor.
         - Select an existing keystore, or create a new keystore using the toggle.
-        - Select an existing key, or create a new key using "Create a new key".
+        - Select an existing key, or create a new key using **Create a new key**.
         - After setting the keystore and key, you can generate a SHA1 by running this command:
           ```